 Disclaimer: I’m not any registered stock market broker/trader/analyst.
-All views are personal and I shall essentially talk about the Company, its vitals, what underscores the selection of Company for me.
+All views are personal and I shall essentially talk about the Company, its vitals, what underscores the selection for me.
 I will also touch a little about Valuation.

 NVIDIA Corporation (ticker symbol: NVDA):